Is this the future of matching clothes? Google says it is

 Virtually trying on clothes is not a new thing.
 Amazon and Adobe have been experimenting with generative clothing modeling for some time, as has Walmart, which since last year has offered online functionality that uses customers' photos to model clothing.

-Google has already tested virtual clothes fitting and partnered with L'Oréal, Estée Lauder, MAC Cosmetics, Black Opal and Charlotte Tilbury to allow users to find makeup shades on different models with different skin tones.
-In fact, generative artificial intelligence is increasingly intruding into the fashion industry, and has been met with opposition from models who say it further exacerbates the inequalities that have long existed in the industry.
+Google has already tested virtual clothing fitting and partnered with L'Oréal, Estée Lauder, MAC Cosmetics, Black Opal and Charlotte Tilbury to let users search for makeup shades on models with different skin tones.
+Generative AI is increasingly being used in the fashion industry, and has faced opposition from models who say it exacerbates long-standing inequalities in the industry.

-In a blog post, Rincon pointed out that Google chose to use real models — and a diverse selection that spans sizes XXS to 4XL and represents a variety of ethnicities, skin tones, body shapes and hair types.
-However, she did not answer a question about whether the new clothes-trying feature will lead to fewer opportunities for models to be photographed in the future.
-Along with the release of the featured functionality for virtual clothing testing, Google is also introducing filtering options when searching for clothing.
-Yes, you guessed it, this too is powered by AI and visual matching algorithms.
+In a blog post, Rincon emphasized that Google chose to use real models — and a diverse selection that spans sizes from XXS to 4XL and represents a variety of ethnicities, skin tones, body shapes, and hair types.
+However, she didn’t answer the question of whether the new try-on feature will lead to fewer opportunities to photograph models in the future.
+Along with the release of the virtual try-on feature, Google is also introducing filtering options for clothing searches.
+Yes, you guessed it, this is also powered by AI and visual matching algorithms.